Downloading and Processing CERRA Climate Data from CDS

 # daily rainfall per point

-ggplot(daily_rainfall, aes(x = date, y = value)) +
+ggplot(monthly_rainfall, aes(x = month, y = value)) +

 geom_line(color = "darkgreen") +